revuedepresse/org.revue-de-presse.api/app/Resources/doc/10-installation.md

 COMPOSER_AUTH=provisioning/files/auth.json vagrant provision --provision-with=file
 ```

-**Encountering some issue at provisioning?**
+**Are you encountering some issue when provisioning the virtual machine with Ansible?**

-Run the provisioning command manually with ansible
+Run the provisioning command manually with Ansible

 ```
 ansible-playbook --user=vagrant --connection=ssh --timeout=30 --limit=all \